 (c) the expenditure in payment applications is linked to an irregularity that has not been corrected;

-(d) there is a reasoned opinion by the Commission in respect of an infringement procedure under Article 258 of the TFEU on a matter that puts at risk the legality and regularity of expenditure
+(d) there is a reasoned opinion by the Commission in respect of an infringement procedure under Article 258 TFEU on a matter that puts at risk the legality and regularity of expenditure.

 2. The Commission shall end the suspension of all or part of payments when the Member State has taken the measures remedying the elements referred to in paragraph 1.